Sir Ninian Comper: Ecclesiastical Embroidery Designer

-The above cope designed by Comper is notable in that the beautiful fabric was created according to his specification by Perkins and Sons.
+The above cope designed by Comper is notable in that the beautiful fabric was created according to his specifications by Perkins and Sons.
 It appears that Comper often used M Perkins and Sons for his fabrics:

 The art of hand embroidery is also being kept alive today, thanks to the efforts and training available at places such as the Royal School of Needlework, Hand & Lock, the Williamsburg School of Needlework, and the distance learning classes from The Embroiderers’ Guild of America.
 For those not able to travel to courses or partake in a distance learning program, the internet offers an array of possibilities to learn the skills of hand embroidery and church vestment making.
 And soon, there will be resources available here on Ecclesiastical Sewing, too!

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.

 Symondson, A. and Bucknall, S. (2006).
 Sir Ninian Comper: An introduction to his life and work.
 United Kingdom: Spire Books Ltd.

 Schoeser, M. (1998) The Watts Book of Embroidery English Church Embroidery 1833-1953.
 London: Watts and Co Ltd., Friends of the Liverpool Cathedral.